Watford Gap services: History

-By the 1970s, a combination of the recession, overpriced food, and fear of football hooligans had greatly reduced the services' popularity.
-The quality of the food declined substantially and, because it was also in a prominent location, the services became a byword for poor catering.
+By the 1970s, the quality of the food had declined substantially and, because it was also in a prominent location, the services became a byword for poor catering.
 Roy Harper wrote a song criticising the food at the Watford Gap on his 1977 album, Bullinamingvase, writing: "Watford Gap, Watford Gap / A plate of grease and a load of crap".
 The owners of Watford Gap service station objected to criticism of their food, as did an EMI board member who was also a non-executive director of Blue Boar.
 Harper defended his decision to write the song, claiming the food was "junk.
 Absolute junk".
 In 1989, one journalist claimed the services had some of the worst food found on the road network, adding "if I threw the toast out of the window, it would probably still be bouncing up the M1."
 Roadchef purchased the motorway businesses from Blue Boar in 1995 and have since improved facilities.
 In 2011 and 2012 it was rated as 3 stars by quality assessors at Visit England.

 Roadchef celebrated the services' 50th anniversary on 2 November 2009 by selling cups of tea at 1959 prices.
 A road sign was erected pointing to "The North" and "The South" on the same day.
 As part of the anniversary celebrations, local film-maker and composer Benjamin Till created a musical about Watford Gap.
 The show featured stories from eighty people who had worked or been associated with the services, including local residents who remembered the services opening.